aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraphcollection/toarray/_index.md

 ---
 title: ParagraphCollection.ToArray
 second_title: Aspose.Words for .NET API Reference
-description: Copies all paragraphs from the collection to a new array of paragraphs.
+description: Copies all paragraphs from the collection to a new array of paragraphs in C#
 type: docs
 weight: 20
 url: /net/aspose.words/paragraphcollection/toarray/